Grigoriy Dobryakov — AI-Driven Head of Engineering

 • One person instead of two — where VP Engineering and Head of AI don't speak the same language, I cover both levels with unified accountability for business outcomes.

-• Owner of the agent system — I design and own the outcome of the company's whole agent system: where agents give leverage, where they add complexity, where to stop them, who answers to the board.
+• Owner of the human + agent system — I direct people and AI agents as one system and carry the outcome: where each piece moves, where agents give leverage, where to stop them, who answers to the board.
+I build the AI that absorbs the rote executor layer — tracking, reconciliation, planning — so the team works at judgment level, not manual data entry.
 The cheaper agent labor becomes, the more valuable this meta-role.

 AI in SDLC